tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 There are various approaches to enable the CMS.
 One way is to set the `enabled` option in the [CMS configuration](/docs/cms#cms-configuration).
 Another is to use a `toggle` method to [enable / disable](/docs/cms#disabling--enabling-the-cms) the CMS.

-Let's **wire up the 'Edit This Site' button** to use the `toggle` method.
+Our demo contains an **"Edit this Site"** button, but you may have noticed that it doesn't do anything right now.
+Let's wire up this button to enable Tina using the CMS' `toggle` method.

 We'll use the `useCMS` hook to get the CMS object from the `TinaProvider`.
 This hook can be useful throughout your App when needing to [access or update](/docs/cms#accessing-the-cms-object) the CMS.
 Once we can access the `cms`, we can toggle the enabled state.

 ### The Steps